 The CSGA has divided the selected events included in this rule book into three categories: Mandatory, Optional and Bonus.
-The Host for each Canada Games is responsible for holding the 16 mandatory events for the Games.
-The winners in all of these events will be awarded medals.
+The Host for each Canada Games is responsible for holding the 15 mandatory events for the Games.
+The winners in all these events will be awarded medals.

-- Mandatory Events: These events are the ones that are played by most, if not all of the member provinces/territories. - Optional Events: These events are not played widespread across the country but are played and popular enough in sufficient provinces/territories to warrant consideration by the Host.
-The Host is to select a minimum of 1 and a maximum of 6 of these events for the Canada Games, ensuring that they have the minimum 17 events required but do not exceed the limit of 22 events. - Bonus Events: In addition to the 17 22 Mandatory and Optional Events, the Host may opt to include one or more of the Bonus Events listed.
-These are to be counted as medaled events but are to be scheduled, as best as possible, so as to not interfere with the majority of regular events already selected.
-The purpose of this category is to allow participants to enter into a second event if desired. - Additional Events: As extras to the above events, the Host may opt to include a maximum of 2 additional events.
+- Mandatory Events: These events are the ones that are played by most, if not all the member provinces/territories. - Optional Events: These events are not played widespread across the country but are played and popular enough in sufficient provinces/territories to warrant consideration by the Host.
+The Host is to select a minimum of 1 and a maximum of 6 of these events for the Canada Games, ensuring that they have the minimum 16 total events required but do not exceed the limit of 21 events. - Bonus Events: In addition to the 16 21 Mandatory and Optional Events, the Host may opt to include one or both Bonus Events listed.
+These are to be counted as medaled events but are to be scheduled, as best as possible, to not interfere with most regular events already selected.
+The purpose of this category is to allow participants to enter a second event if desired. - Demonstration: As extras to the above events, the Host may opt to include a maximum of 2 other local events.
 These may be an event unique to the area where the Games are being played and of interest to the participants at large as well as the general public.
-These are not to be counted as medaled events, as they are recreational in nature.
+These events are considered Demonstration Events as they are not counted as medaled events and are recreational in nature.